The Generalized Second Law implies a Quantum Singularity Theorem: The Second Law of Thermodynamics

 Na\"{i}vely one might have thought that one could make the entropy outside of a black hole go down by simply throwing entropy across the event horizon.
 But such entropy tends to be accompanied by energy, which in turn increases the mass of the black hole and correspondingly $S_{\mathrm{H}}$.
 Similarly, Hawking radiation reduces the size of the black hole but the decrease in $S_\mathrm{H}$ is compensated for by the increase of entropy outside of the black hole \cite{hawking}.

-There are some nuances in the definition of $S_\mathrm{gen}$.
-One of them is that in any quantum field theory, the entanglement entropy of any region with a boundary diverges quadratically with a length cutoff at the boundary.
-Thus $S_\mathrm{out}$, defined as the von Neumann entropy (\ref{von}) is formally infinite.
+There are some nuances in the definition of $S_\mathrm{gen}$. $S_\mathrm{out}$ includes a divergent contribution coming from the short-distance entanglement entropy of quantum fields near the horizon.
+This divergence is quadratic with respect to a UV length cutoff.
+Thus $S_\mathrm{out}$, defined as the von Neumann entropy (\ref{von}) is formally infinite and requires renormalization.
 A second issue is that in perturbative quantum gravity, renormalization should lead to higher order terms in the Lagrangian which renormalize Newton's constant $G$ and also add higher order curvature terms, leading to cutoff-dependent corrections to $S_{\mathrm{H}}$.
 The good news is that these two problems seem to cancel each other out---i.e. the divergence in $S_\mathrm{out}$ can be absorbed into the coupling constants that appear in $S_{\mathrm{H}}$.
 This has been shown to one loop order for certain scalar and spinor theories \cite{renorm}, but there is an additional term appearing in the horizon entropy for gauge theories which is still not well understood \cite{kabat}.

 Another important question is whether the GSL applies to any other horizons besides black hole event horizons.
-The answer seems to be yes: horizon thermodynamics seems to apply to de Sitter and Rindler horizons as well \cite{JP}\cite{myproofs}.
+The answer seems to be yes: horizon thermodynamics seems to apply to de Sitter and Rindler horizons as well \cite{JP, myproofs}.
 However, the GSL does not hold on all null surfaces \cite{10proofs}; for example the past lightcone of a point has decreasing area classically, leading to a $\mathcal{O}(\hbar^{-1})$ decrease in the generalized entropy, but the increase in $S_\mathrm{out}$ due to quantum effects is of order $\mathcal{O}(\hbar^{0})$ and therefore cannot balance it out.
 The GSL also seems to be violated semiclassically on apparent horizons \cite{FPSTap}.

 Following Jacobson and Parentani \cite{JP}, I will assume that the GSL applies to the ``future causal horizon'' of any future-infinite timelike worldline $W_\mathrm{fut}$ (an ``observer'').
-This causal horizon is defined as $H_\mathrm{fut} = \partial I^-(W_\mathrm{fut})$, i.e. the boundary of the past of the observer.
+This causal horizon is defined as $H_\mathrm{fut} = \partial I^-(W_\mathrm{fut})$, the boundary of the past of the observer (Fig. \ref{Wfut}).

 Given any two complete spatial slices $\Sigma$ and $\Sigma^\prime$ with the latter nowhere to the past of the former, the GSL then says that: